Manisha-sharda-Prasad/java17/src/NOTES/Frameworks/04_SB-starter-restAPI.md

   - Instead of returning HTML views, you  return JSON data.
   - Jackson is a library that Spring Boot uses to convert Java objects to JSON and vice versa.
-  - When a controller method returns a Java object, Jackson automatically converts it to JSON if the client expects JSON.
+  - When controller method returns a Java object, Jackson automatically converts it to JSON if the client expects JSON.

+  - Controller returning JSON:
+    - @RestController: Tells Spring that this controller returns data (usually JSON) instead of views (HTML).
+    - @GetMapping("/products"): Maps the /products URL to this method.
+    - Returning Java objects: These are automatically converted to JSON by Jackson.